upenn-acg/cis501/lab3-singlecycle/lab3-singlecycle.md

 All told, your implementation should need at most 150-200 lines of Verilog.

+## Disallowed Verilog Operators

+You will re-use your ALU module from Lab 2.
+The operators disallowed within these modules are from the previous labs.

+You will need an incrementer for the `PC`; for this you can instantiate your `cla16` module.
+You cannot use the `+` or `-` operators in your `lc4_processor` module.

 ## Testing and Debugging

 At the end of the `lc4_processor` module, we've included an `always`